alvinveroy/prompt-security-standard/CODE_OF_CONDUCT.md

 ## Appeal Process

-If you believe you have been falsely or unfairly accused of violating this Code of Conduct, you should notify conduct@upss-standard.org with a concise description of your grievance.
+If you believe you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the project maintainer through GitHub with a concise description of your grievance.
 Your grievance will be handled in accordance with our community policies.

 Appeals will be reviewed by a different member of the community leadership team than the one who made the original enforcement decision, when possible.